 We were delighted to welcome Steve Turnbull as our group guest.
-Steve talked about the many roles he performs including; life coaching, psychology and what most of today’s group focussed on, the way diet affects mental health.
+Steve talked about the many roles he performs including; life coaching, psychology and what most of today’s group focused on, the way diet affects mental health.

 He has spoken at events throughout the UK, Europe and North America, whilst working alongside sports & business professionals, organisations, businesses and private individuals, helping them to work towards fulfilling their full potential.